Last Updated on May 22, 2021 by motologs

 Right before you enter the Dzongu protected area there is a check-post in Sankalong.
 You will have to submit the original copy of your permit here.
-In case you only have the duplicate copy they will accept it and ask you to submit the original copy when you are returning.
+If you only have the duplicate copy, they will accept it and ask you to submit the original copy when you return.
 You will get the original copy at your homestay from the host.

 Indigenous Lepcha Tribe

 In Dzongu, there are no Hotels.
 Your only option is to stay in one of the many homestays around Dzongu.
 The local population is called Lepcha.
 They are the indigenous inhabitants of the Dzongu area.
 Lepchas themselves believe that their root lies in the Mayel kingdom in the shadow of the mighty Kanchenjunga.
 Their daily routine is family-oriented and involves agriculture and dairy.
 They get all they need from nature.
 The houses are built using stones and wood.